 And remember, always borrow the minimum loan amount

 needed to attend the law school you have chosen.
 And

-in the Federal Work-Study Program.
+participate in the Federal Work-Study Program.

 Veterans Educational Assistance

 The US Department of Veterans Affairs administers a number of educational benefit programs for veterans.
 These include, but are not limited to, the Montgomery GI Bill and the Post-9/11 GI Bill (9/11 GI Bill).
-The 9/11 GI Bill assists eligible individuals with tuition and fees, a monthly housing allowance, an annual books and supplies stipend, and a one-time rural benefit payment for eligible individuals.
+The 9/11 GI Bill assists eligible individuals with tuition and fees, a monthly housing allowance, annual books and supplies stipend, and a one-time rural benefit payment for eligible individuals.
 In addition to the 9/11 GI Bill providing an education benefit for eligible veterans, the education benefit may also be transferred to dependents under certain conditions.

 The 9/11 GI Bill also has a provision that established the Yellow Ribbon Program.
 This program assists with funding tuition and fee expenses not covered by the 9/11 GI Bill.
 The benefits of this particular program are exclusively for eligible veterans; the Yellow Ribbon benefits cannot be transferred to dependents.
-For more information on veterans educational assistance, check with the US Department of Veterans Affairs and the Office of Veterans Affairs on the campuses of the law schools to which you are applying.
+For more information on veterans educational assistance, check with the US Department of Veterans Affairs and the Offices of Veterans Affairs on the campuses of the law schools to which you are applying.